itrust-consulting/OpenTRICK/README.md

 ## Tools for development

-OpenTRICK was developed as open source software and
+OpenTRICK was developed as open-source software and utilizes the following tools:

 - Visual Studio Code;
 - Java 17;